-If included, these programs would be due to start June 1, 2016.
-The State Fiscal Year runs from July 1 to June 30th of each year; thus the first month (and any associated preparation time) of DCEO's current programs (of which the programs identified above may be duplicative) falls into the current Fiscal Year July 1, 2015 through June 30, 2016.
-At the time of the release of this draft Plan, DCEO's budget for the current Fiscal Year has not yet been enacted.
+These programs are due to start June 1, 2016.
+The State Fiscal Year runs from July 1 to June 30th of each year; thus the first month (and any associated preparation time) of DCEO's current programs (of which the programs identified above may be duplicative) falls into the current Fiscal Year which runs from July 1, 2015 through June 30, 2016.
+As of the filing of this Plan, DCEO's budget for the current Fiscal Year has not yet been enacted.
 Without that budget in place, it is unclear whether any funding is available for DCEO to run energy efficiency programs in the current Fiscal Year or what the cascading repercussions may be on following Fiscal Years.
+If DCEO cannot run its programs, then these two programs would no longer be duplicative and should be included.